glyh/on_pal/language/semantic.md

 typed with opt-in dyn type and functional.
 More info can be found around HVM.

 ## Pattern matching
-  There's no assignment in Pal lang, only pattern matching and bindings
+  There's no assignment in Yula lang, only pattern matching and bindings

 ## Algebraic effects
   ala. `Result<Ok, Err>`, reference: [Koka](https://koka-lang.github.io/)